List of fictional Oxford colleges

-Fictional colleges are found in many modern novels, films, and other works of fiction, probably because they allow the author greater licence for invention and a reduced risk of being accused of libel or slander, as might happen if the author depicted unsavory events as occurring at a real-life institution.
+Fictional colleges are found in many modern novels, films, and other works of fiction, probably because they allow the author greater licence for invention and a reduced risk of being accused of libel, as might happen if the author depicted unsavory events as occurring at a real-life institution.
 Below is a list of some of the fictional colleges of the University of Oxford.

 His Dark Materials

 Philip Pullman's His Dark Materials novels feature a number of fictional Oxford colleges, most notably Jordan College, including: